Python3pkg/Products.SilvaForum/README.txt

 Authentication can be invoked for the public view of the forum by going to the SMI 'access' tab.
 In the pulldown menu for 'public view access restrictions for' choose the setting 'Authenticated' and click 'set restriction'.
+Then only authenticated users will be able to access the forum.

 Thanks
 ------

-Thank you Bas Leeflang and Bijvoet Center http://www.bijvoet-center.nl/ for the initial assignment to build a simple forum.
+Thank you Bas Leeflang and the Bijvoet Center http://www.bijvoet-center.nl/ for the assignment to build the forum.

 Thank you Mark James of http://www.famfamfam.com/ for the great icons, which we used in the SMI views!